kaspanet/rusty-kaspa/README.md

 ## Enabling wRPC

-wRPC is disabled by default and can be enabled via:
+wRPC subsystem is disabled by default in `kaspad` and can be enabled via:
 - `--rpclisten-json = <interface:port>` for JSON protocol
 - `--rpclisten-borsh = <interface:port>` for Borsh protocol